Jarrome/Jarrome.github.io/_posts/2019-07-01-point-set-registration.md

 To achieve the goal, it consists of two subprojects.

 ### A new formulating of registration problem
 This work provide a non-iterative one-step solution.
-Its paper has been submitted to CVPR2020.

 ### Deep feature by supervising on the one-step solved transformation